Advanced-Vision-and-Learning-Lab/NEHD_NLBP/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE) file in the root directory of this source tree.

-This product is Copyright (c) 2024 J. Peeples, Salim Al Kharsa, Luke Saleh, and Alina Zare.
+This product is Copyright (c) 2024 J. Peeples, and Salim Al Kharsa, and Luke Saleh, and Alina Zare.
 All rights reserved.

 ## <a name="CitingHistogramFeatures"></a>Citing Histogram Layers for Neural Handcrafted Features